muratk3n/thirdwave/en/tweets/2020/week18a.md

 ---

 I bet momentum trading strategies did well for so long bcz chasing the FED paid off handsomely.
-That's what these things to, go after the herd, and FED created the perfect trend to follow.
+That's what these things do, go after the herd, and FED created the perfect trend to follow.

 *2020-4-26 21:56:29*